 Those with dietary restrictions like vegetarians or vegans can use ingredients like tempeh or tofu as a protein source, and many health food stores or grocery stores like Trader Joe’s or Whole Foods o er dairy-free and gluten-free ingredients that can be used in salads.
 Vegetarians could also use nuts and edamame for added protein

-Keys to Making a HEALTHY and FILLING SALAD
+Keys to Making HEALTHY and FILLING Sensational Salads

 - Red: tomato, beets, cherry, watermelon, red apple, cranberry, peppers